KevinWMatthews/c-hello_world/README.md

 Setting up a compilation environment can be complex, even for a simple code base.

-This project demonstrates how to compile with CMake and gcc in three different environments:
+This project demonstrates how to compile with CMake and gcc in two different environments:

   * System CMake/gcc
   * Docker